 Our special Lenten schedule (on top of the regular times listed here first) is:

-- Presanctified Liturgy on every Wednesday at 6:00 except for the fifth Wednesday, when we serve the Great Canon of St. Andrew with little Compline
+- Presanctified Liturgy on every Wednesday at 6:00 (preceded by the Ninth Hour), except for the fifth Wednesday, when we serve the Great Canon of St. Andrew with little Compline

 - Sunday of Orthodoxy: Divine Liturgy of St. Basil the Great with procession around church with icons

 - Fifth Friday at 6:00: the Akathist Hymn with little Compline

 The special schedule for Holy Week, Pascha, and Bright Week is: